 Students are encouraged to tour and attend an information session prior to applying for admission.
 Tours and information sessions provide details regarding curriculum, expectations, and provide an opportunity to learn about the school and ask questions.
-Parents and/or significant others are encouraged to attend.
 Individuals may sign up for a tour and information session by calling 817-737-8427 or visiting the school website.
 Students should apply for admission early to ensure class availability.
 Once submitted, a complete application, required admissions documents, and application fee are valid 24 months following submission of said application.
 If a student does not enroll within 24 months from original application submission, they must re-apply, update required admissions documents and pay the application fee again.